 As a tribute to the miners who through their hard work created the conditions for this mineral beauty to blossom, this new Swiss gem has been named “La Rose de mine”.
 (Rose of the mine)

 Pink Cobalt Calcite from the Valais

-Discovered at the beginning of the 90's in the old coal mines of the central Valais (Switzerland), these mineral concretions appear as small flows.
+Discovered at the beginning of the 1990's in the old coal mines of the central Valais (Switzerland), these mineral concretions appear as small streams.
 The formation process was rapid from a geological point of view.
 It started as soon as mining was abandoned in the early 1940s.

 Colour and chemistry

-Mineralogical analysis revealed that unlike known pink calcites whose color is due to the presence of manganese, Valaisan pink cobalt calcite owes the singularity of its coloring to a set of particular chemical elements due to the geology of the place.
+Mineralogical analysis revealed, that unlike known pink calcites, whose colour is due to the presence of manganese, Valaisan pink cobalt calcite owes the singularity of its colouring to a set of particular chemical elements due to the geology of the place.

-All these specificities joined together gave birth to a mineral of a rare quality.
-Cut, the pink cobalt calcite from Valais, reveals itself as an original gem of extreme beauty.
-It is certified by the Swiss gemological laboratory SSEF (Schweizerische Stiftung für Edelstein-Forschung).
+All these specificities joined together, gave birth to a mineral of a rare quality.
+When cut, the pink cobalt calcite from Valais, reveals itself as an original gem of extreme beauty.
+It is certified by the Swiss gemmological laboratory SSEF (Schweizerische Stiftung für Edelstein-Forschung).